How to Create a Cybersecurity Risk Management Plan

 Cybersecurity v.
 Cyber Risk Management

 The scope of cybersecurity is focused on the active protection of assets from threats.
-Cyber risk management is focused on taking a step back and assessing the strategies and operations that impact the organization and the existing security posture.
-Cyber risk management has been the answer security professionals have been searching for as cyber threats have grown and senior leadership has increased scrutiny of security operations.
+Cyber risk management focuses on taking a step back to assess the strategies and operations that impact the organization and its existing security posture.
+Cyber risk management has been the answer security professionals have been searching for, as cyber threats have grown and senior leadership has increased scrutiny of security operations.

 Cybersecurity is a subset of cyber risk management.
-Cyber risk management includes cybersecurity as one of its components but also considers the overall business risks related to cyber threats and develops strategies to manage those risks effectively.
+Cyber risk management includes cybersecurity as one of its components.
+It considers the overall business risks related to cyber threats and develops strategies to manage them effectively.
 It's about aligning an organization's cyber defenses with its business objectives and risk tolerance.

-Cyber risk management has a more holistic approach than cybersecurity's more technical and endpoint focus.
-Risk management involves understanding the potential impact of cyber threats on an organization's operations, reputation, financial stability, and compliance with regulations.
-This broader perspective includes technical safeguards, organizational policies, processes, employee training, compliance efforts, vendor assessments, and incident response planning.
+Cyber risk management takes a more holistic approach than cybersecurity's more technical, endpoint-focused approach.
+Risk management involves understanding the potential impact of cyber threats on an organization's operations, reputation, financial stability, and regulatory compliance.
+This broader perspective encompasses technical safeguards, organizational policies and processes, employee training, compliance efforts, vendor assessments, and incident response planning.

-By grounding cyber in a business context, CISOs and other security leaders can report to the Board and senior management on how security will impact the overall organization.
-An organization that does not consider cyber as a core part of the business is ill-prepared to defend against cyber threats, regardless of the number of end-point solutions they’ve deployed.
+By grounding cyber in a business context, CISOs and other security leaders can report to the Board and senior management on how security will impact the organization.
+An organization that does not consider cyber a core part of the business is ill-prepared to defend against cyber threats, regardless of the number of endpoint solutions they've deployed.

 Read more: Drive Cybersecurity Strategy with a CISO Dashboard

-There are several essential processes that security professionals need to consider when developing a cyber risk management plan.
-Keep reading to understand what you must do to establish your cyber security risk management plan.
+Security professionals need to consider several essential processes when developing a cyber risk management plan.
+Keep reading to understand what you must do to establish your cybersecurity risk management plan.

 The Essentials of a Cyber Risk Management Plan

-While this list may seem extensive, there are no shortcuts for managing cyber security risks.
-Instead, security professionals should seek out automated platforms that help teams do more with their time and resources.
+While this list may seem extensive, there are no shortcuts for managing cybersecurity risks.
+Instead, security professionals should seek automated platforms that help teams do more with their time and resources.

 1. Understand Your Organization's Business Objectives and Risks: